 - Continue to use our network providers to receive medical care. - If you are hospitalized on the day that your membership ends, your hospital stay will be covered by our plan until you are discharged (even if you are discharged after your new health coverage begins).

-SECTION 5 SSM Health Plan Harmony must end your membership in the plan in certain situations
+SECTION 5 Our plan must end your membership in the plan in certain situations

 Section 5.1 When must we end your membership in the plan?